dylanized/claw/README.md

 		"href" : "attr('href')"
 	};

-	razor(page, selector, fields, 'output', 3);
+	claw(page, selector, fields, 'output', 3);

 Give it an array of pages, and it will save the results of each page to a separate file.

-    razor(['http://www.bing.com/search?q=hello', 'http://www.bing.com/search?q=goodbye'], selector, fields, 'output', 3);
+    claw(['http://www.bing.com/search?q=hello', 'http://www.bing.com/search?q=goodbye'], selector, fields, 'output', 3);

-Pluck can also grab its page list from JSON file that is a list of urls (or an object with .href properties).
+Claw can also grab its page list from JSON file that is a list of urls (or an object with .href properties).

-	razor("pages.json", selector, fields, 'output', 3);
+	claw("pages.json", selector, fields, 'output', 3);

 Questions?
 Ideas?
 Hit me up on twitter - @dylanized